NASA-PDS/registry/README.md

     git subtree add --prefix api-search-query-lexer https://github.com/NASA-PDS/api-search-query-lexer.git main --squash git subtree add --prefix registry-api-service https://github.com/NASA-PDS/registry-api-service.git main --squash

-## 🏃 Getting Started With This Template
+## 🏃 Getting Started With This Respository

+Create a branch on a subtree

+    git subtree split --prefix=registry-api-service -b new_branch

 See our wiki page for more info on setting up your new repo.
 You can remove this section once you have completed the necessary start-up steps.